mongodb/docs/source/includes/list-create-cluster-request-body.rst

    * - | ``providerSettings``
        | ``.backingProviderName``
      - string
-     - Required
+     - Conditional
      - Cloud service provider on which the server for a multi-tenant cluster is provisioned.

-This setting is only valid when ``providerSetting.providerName`` is ``TENANT`` and ``providerSetting.instanceSizeName`` is ``M2`` or ``M5``.
+       This setting is only valid when ``providerSetting.providerName`` is ``TENANT`` and ``providerSetting.instanceSizeName`` is ``M2``
+       or ``M5``.

        .. include:: /includes/fact-cloud-service-providers.rst

    * - | ``providerSettings``
        | ``.regionName``
      - string
-     - Required
+     - Conditional
-     - Physical location of your MongoDB cluster.
+     - *Required if Free Tier.* Physical location of your MongoDB cluster.
 The region you choose can affect network latency for clients accessing your databases.

        Do *not* specify this field when creating a multi-region cluster using the ``replicationSpec`` document or a